lionel-nj/X-safety/joss submission/paper.md

 - Users are assumed to have an infinite acceleration capacity, which brings discontinuities into their trajectories and indicators.
 - Users are assumed to have no lateral movement.
 This reduces the range of possible positions that can be reached from an origin, and therefore trajectories and safety indicators might lack of representativity with real life behavior of road users in a traffic conflict event.

-``X-safety’’ had been used previously to lead several case studies that are presented in ``An Open-Source Minimal Micro-Simulation Tool for1Safety Analysis’’ (Lionel Nébot Janvier and Nicolas Saunier, 2019).
+``X-safety'' had been used previously to lead several case studies that are presented in ``An Open-Source Minimal Micro-Simulation Tool for1Safety Analysis’’ (Lionel Nébot Janvier and Nicolas Saunier, 2019).

 # Acknowledgements

-The authors wish to acknowledge the financial support of the National Science and Engineering Council (NSERC) of Canada through the Discovery Acceleration Supplement grant no~507950.
+The authors wish to acknowledge the financial support of the National Science and Engineering Council (NSERC) of Canada through the Discovery Acceleration Supplement grant no 507950.

 # References